Major League Baseball postseason: 1994–2011: Addition of Division Series (8 team playoff)

-2012–2019; 2021: Expanded wild card
+2012–2019; 2021: Addition of Single Wild Card Games (10 team playoff)

 With the adoption of the new collective bargaining agreement in November 2011, baseball commissioner Bud Selig announced that a new playoff system would begin within two years; the change was ultimately put into place in 2012.
-The format chosen was the one-game wild-card playoff.
+The format employed a one-game wild-card playoff.

-Under this format, a second wild card team has been added to each league, i.e., the team with the second-highest win total in each league among non-division winners.
-The two wild card teams play in a one-game playoff after the end of the regular season, with the winner advancing to the best-of-five Division Series.
-Just as in the previous format, the divisional champions qualify for the Division Series; however, under the expanded wild card format, the winner of the Wild Card Game faces the division winner with the best record in the Division Series, regardless of whether the two teams are in the same division, while the other two division winners play each other in the other Division Series, with the second-best ranked division winner having home-field advantage.
-The format for placement in the League Championship Series and World Series remains.
+Under this format, a second wild-card team was added to each league, the team with the second-highest win total in each league among non-division winners.
+The two wild-card teams played in a one-game playoff after the end of the regular season, with the winner advancing to the best-of-five Division Series.
+As in the previous format, the division champions qualified for the Division Series; however, under the expanded wild-card format, the winner of the Wild Card Game played the division winner with the best record in the Division Series, regardless of whether the two teams were in the same division, while the other two division winners played each other in the other Division Series, with the second-best division winner having home-field advantage.
+The format for placement in the League Championship Series and World Series remained unchanged.

-With this format, it is now possible for two teams in the same division to match up before the League Championship Series, provided that one team possesses the best record in its respective league.
+With this format, it was possible for two teams in the same division to play each other before the League Championship Series.

-2020: 16-team Wild Card Round
+2020: 16-team playoff (beginning of Wild Card series)

-During the suspension of the 2020 MLB season due to the COVID-19 pandemic, all proposals put forward during negotiations between the MLB and Major League Baseball Players Association (MLBPA) included a temporarily expanded postseason.
+During the suspension of the 2020 MLB season due to the COVID-19 pandemic, all proposals put forward during negotiations between MLB and the Major League Baseball Players Association (MLBPA) included a temporarily expanded postseason.
 The various proposals included 16-team formats and included the 2020 and (in some proposals) 2021 seasons.
 However, the eventual lack of a negotiated season structure initially resulted in the 2020 season being intended to keep the 10-team format.

 On July 23, 2020, MLBPA and the owners agreed to expand to a 16-team playoff structure for the 2020 season.
 The first round was called the Wild Card Series.
 The format consisted of eight teams from each league, seeded in the following order: division winners by record (1–3), runner-up teams by record (4–6), and the two best teams remaining (7–8).
 All games in this format were a best-of-three hosted by the higher seeds.
 All other series (LDS, LCS, and World Series) remained the same.
 The WCS pairings were as follows: top seed vs. eighth, second vs. seventh, third vs. sixth, and fourth vs. fifth.
 The DS had the 1/8 winner play the 4/5 winner, while the 2/7 winner played the 3/6 winner.
 This format was only used for that particular season as MLB reverted to the previous 10-team setup for the 2021 postseason.